aDotInTheVoid/balanced_omni/LOCAL_DEPLOY.md

 Run `pip3 install virtualenv` to install the virtualenv tool.

-Next, in the root project folder (the one with `src`, `tests` and `backend` folders, as well as this file), Run `virtualenv -p python3 venv`, which creates a virtualenv called venv.
-It should look something like
+Next, in the project folder (the one with `src`, `tests` and `backend` folders, as well as this file), Run `virtualenv -p python3 venv`, which creates a virtualenv called venv.
+It should look something like:

 ```bash
 $ virtualenv -p python3 venv